atanvarno69/mass-effect-d6/character-creation.md

 If there is an "(A)" listed with the skill name on the skill list it's an advanced skill.

-## 4 Species Abilities & Derived Stats
+## 4 Species Characteristics & Derived Stats

-**Species abilities** are unusual talents and abilities that you get, those are defined by the species you choose to play.
+**Species characteristics** are unusual talents and abilities that you get, those are defined by the species you choose to play.
 These may alter the character creation rules presented here, or provide modifiers or other effects in game.

 The **derived stats** are very important and are influenced by your attributes, skills and unique race abilities.
 Round down all multiplications and divisions to an integer value.